tc1236231/three-forty-five/README.md

 Getting Started
 ---------------

-These directions assume you want to develop on your local computer, and not from the Amazon EC2 instance itself.
-If you're on the Amazon EC2 instance, the virtual environment is already set up for you, and you can start working on the code.

-To work on the sample code, you'll need to clone your project's repository to your local computer.
-If you haven't, do that first.
-You can find instructions in the AWS CodeStar user guide.

-1. Create a Python virtual environment for your Flask project.
-This virtual environment allows you to isolate this project and install any packages you need without affecting the system Python installation.
-At the terminal, type the following command:

-        $ virtualenv .venv
+Clone and enter the repo.
+Then:

+1. Create a Python virtual environment:

+        $ python3 -m venv venv

 2. Activate the virtual environment:

-        $ activate ./venv/bin/activate
+        $ . venv/bin/activate

 3. Install Python dependencies for this project:

         $ pip install -r requirements.txt

-4. Install the sample application code into your virtual environment:
+4. Install the application code into your virtual environment:

-        $ python setup.py install
+        $ pip install -e .  # sudo pip install -e . for Cloud9

-5. Start the Flask development server:
+5. Start the Flask development server (note: Cloud9 requires port 8080):

-        $ python helloworld/application.py --port 8000
+        $ python mnhsdata/application.py --debug --port 8080

-6. Open http://127.0.0.1:8000/ in a web browser to view the output of your service.
+6. Open http://127.0.0.1:8080/ in a web browser to view the output of your service.

 What Do I Do Next?
 ------------------

-Once you have a virtual environment running, you can start making changes to the sample Flask web service.
-We suggest making a small change to application.py first, so you can see how changes pushed to your project's repository are automatically picked and deployed to the Amazon EC2 instance by AWS Elastic Beanstalk.
-(You can watch the progress on your project dashboard.)
-Once you've seen how that works, start developing your own code, and have fun!
+Once you have a virtual environment running, you can start making changes.
 To run your tests locally, go to the root directory of the sample code and run the `python setup.py pytest` command, which AWS CodeBuild also runs through your `buildspec.yml` file.

 To test your new code during the release process, modify the existing tests or add tests to the tests directory.
-AWS CodeBuild will run the tests during the build stage of your project pipeline.
+AWS CodeBuild will run the tests during the build stage of the project pipeline.
 You can find the test results in the AWS CodeBuild console.

 Learn more about AWS CodeBuild and how it builds and tests your application here: https://docs.aws.amazon.com/codebuild/latest/userguide/concepts.html